AbhijitBiradar/HTTP-Status-Codes/README.md

     Originally created as part of a way to allow for potential future digital payment methods, the 402 Payment Required error status code is officially reserved for future use, but it used some limited, but rare, situations.
 For more information on the 402 Payment Required error code, see RFC7231, Section 6.5.2

-    403: “Access to that resource is forbidden.”
+    ### HTTP Status 403 : “Access to that resource is forbidden.”

     This code is returned when a user attempts to access something that they don’t have permission to view.
 For example, trying to reach password-protected content without logging in might produce a 403 error.